All Episodes

 Interesting.

-We call them long runs, or long burns, just preparing for the next group of visitors.
+Another time when Alex Desaro's wife brought us dinner on a long run, we call them long run, or long burns, just preparing for the next group of visitors.

 We put our dinners in the field, and we waited a while, and we started getting hungry, of course, and we went and got the dinners out.